Ocennami/Word-Chain-Game/README.md

 A Discord bot for the **English Word Chain** minigame!
 Challenge your friends, test your English vocabulary, and have fun right on your Discord server.
+Note: If you want me to support English language, I can update immediately.

 ## 🚀 Features